Plain English Breakdown

 - Gives the department permission to set fees for other services provided by the museum.

-- Requires that all collected fees go into a special fund called the Museum Enterprise Fund, which was previously known as the Department of Commerce Enterprise Fund.
+- Requires that any money collected from these fees be put into a special fund called the Museum Enterprise Fund, which was previously known as the Department of Commerce Enterprise Fund.

 Who It Names or Affects